REAtes/Directing-App-Customers-to-Subscription/README.md

-# Project Title: Directing Customers to Subscription Products through App Behavior Analysis
+# Directing Customers to Subscription Products through App Behavior Analysis

 ## Overview
 The primary goal of this project is to convert free users of a financial tracking app into paid members.
 This conversion will be achieved by building a model that identifies users who are unlikely to enroll in the paid version of the app.

 ## Problem Statement
-The project focuses on a fintech company offering both free and paid versions of a financial tracking app.
-The challenge is to develop a model capable of pinpointing users who are less likely to upgrade to the paid version.
-This way, the company can strategically allocate its resources, directing marketing efforts toward users who are more likely to convert to paid membership.
+The project centers around a fintech enterprise that provides a financial tracking app in both free and paid versions.
+The objective is to create a model that can accurately identify users who are less likely to upgrade to the paid version.
+By doing so, the company can optimize its resources by focusing its marketing efforts on users who are more likely to convert to paid membership.

 ## Project Workflow